NuevoFoundation/workshops/content/english/python-tensorflow/activity-1.md

 ```
 <br>

-The next step is to create a list of categories under the variable class_names.
+The next step is to create a list of categories under the variable `class_names`.

 {{% notice note %}}
 Feel free to use any variable you like, but keep in mind that we will be using this name for future activities.